mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 ## Progress Report

+### November 2022

+As mentioned in our August and July monthly updates, our Plutus Specification Language incorporates Plutarch and is increasingly integrating this eDSL's type scheme and codebase over time.
+Towards this end, a significant portion of PSL work involved updating Plutarch to reflect Plutus changes and to make the Nix build more reliable.

+That said, other type adjustments were made to Plutarch that support use cases addressed by our Specification Language.
+For instance:
+* fixing V1 script types being re-exported in the V2 API
+* correcting the pif operator
+* support for generating type class instances
+* syntactical plugin to improve ergonomics

 ### October 2022

 Work continued over the last month with generalizing the PSL.
 Towards this end, the formal methods team began work specifying a second DApp, Seabug.
 Seabug is an internal MLabs project that produces cNFT derivatives with enhanced ownership values.
 The derivative minting scheme of the protocol is somewhat complex, making it a good second use case for the PSL.
 Details can be found [here](https://drive.google.com/file/d/1F7a0lOWKJhEuYZxcK90qN2UN1rVePXRX/view).